What to eat at Ayer Rajah Food Centre

 Image credit: @eatwalkshoptravelclick

 If you see plates of bright red noodles on the tables at Ayer Rajah Food Centre, it’s most definitely the Mee Goreng ($4) from N M Abdhul Rahim.
-Having been around for more than 35 years, this stall seems to have worked its way to the local palates.
+Having been around for more than 35 years, this stall is touted to have some of the. best mee goreng in Singapore.
 Though cooked only with simple ingredients such as peas, eggs, and cucumbers, it’s packed with flavour.
 Their secret sambal recipe adds a depth of spicy savouriness, while the use of a cast iron wok gives a smoky undertone that nicely wraps up the dish!

 Unit number: #01-60

 N M Abdhul Rahim is a halal-certified eatery.